sliptrixx/project-trigger/docs/Advanced Tutorials/10_scores.md

 ```

 ### Bonus Score on Stage Clear
 The player gets a bonus score which is based on how long it takes for the player to clear the stage.
 The faster the player clears the stage, the more points they get.
-So, the player has 30 seconds to clear the stage and from there on and they have 1000 points to earn.
+So, the player has 30 seconds to clear the stage, and from there on and they have 1000 points to earn.
 But every second, the player losses 33 points.

 ```csharp
 [SerializeField] protected float bonusToGive = 1000;